Module constriction.stream.model

 • builtins.Model

-class QuantizedLaplace (self, min_symbol_inclusive, max_symbol_inclusive, mean=None, scale=None)
+class QuantizedLaplace (min_symbol_inclusive, max_symbol_inclusive, mean=None, scale=None)

 A Laplace distribution, quantized over bins of size 1 centered at integer values.